martinstolz/veganised.co.uk/_posts/2015-05-30-berlin-döner-kebab.md

 author: martin_stolz
 ---

 Some years ago I left Berlin missing the Döner the most.
-After changing my eating habits I just refrained from eating this meat heavy dish.
-Still missing the taste of savory, salty plus fresh salad with Turkish bread and garlic sauce I decided it is more than time to veganise the Döner also known as Vöner.
-Want to know more about why a Turkish meal made it into the Berlin [history](https://en.wikipedia.org/wiki/Doner_kebab)?
+After changing my eating habits I refrained from eating this meat heavy dish.
+Since I still missed the taste of savory, salty plus fresh salad with Turkish bread and garlic sauce I decided it is more than time to veganise the Döner also known as Vöner.
+Interested why a Turkish meal made it into the Berlin history?
+Read more on [wikipedia](https://en.wikipedia.org/wiki/Doner_kebab) about it.

 <!--more-->